Mineral wool: Crystalline silica

-Amorphous high-temperature mineral wool (AES and ASW) are produced from a molten glass stream which is aerosolized by a jet of high-pressure air or by letting the stream impinge onto spinning wheels.
+Amorphous high-temperature mineral wool (AES and ASW) is produced from a molten glass stream which is aerosolized by a jet of high-pressure air or by letting the stream impinge onto spinning wheels.
 The droplets are drawn into fibers; the mass of both fibers and remaining droplets cool very rapidly so that no crystalline phases may form.

-When amorphous high-temperature mineral wool are installed and used in high-temperature applications such as industrial furnaces, at least one face may be exposed to conditions causing the fibres to partially devitrify.
-Depending on the chemical composition of the glassy fibre and the time and temperature to which the materials are exposed, different stable crystalline phases may form.
+When amorphous high-temperature mineral wool is installed and used in high-temperature applications such as industrial furnaces, at least one face may be exposed to conditions causing the fibers to partially devitrify.
+Depending on the chemical composition of the glassy fiber and the time and temperature to which the materials are exposed, different stable crystalline phases may form.

 In after-use high-temperature mineral wool crystalline silica crystals are embedded in a matrix composed of other crystals and glasses.
 Experimental results on the biological activity of after-use high-temperature mineral wool have not demonstrated any hazardous activity that could be related to any form of silica they may contain.

-Substitutes for mineral wool in construction
+Substitutes

 Due to the mineral wool non-degradability and potential health risks, substitute materials are being developed: hemp, flax, wool, wood, and cork insulations are the most prominent.
 Biodegradability and health profile are the main advantages of those materials.
 Their drawbacks when compared to mineral wool are their substantially lower mold resistance, higher combustibility, and slightly higher thermal conductivity (hemp insulation: 0.040 Wm^{-1}k^{-1}, mineral wool insulation: 0.030-0.045 Wm^{-1}k^{-1}).